Welcome. You’ve landed in a place you never asked to be – yet here you are.

 Family or Individual EMDR Intensives

-Three-day in-person intensives for bereaved families—combining EMDR, meaning-making and rebuilding bonds.
+Online or in-person intensives for bereaved families or individuals – combining EMDR, meaning-making and rebuilding bonds.

 EXPLORE INTENSIVES